 In the north, the problem is winter hardiness and winter protection.
 Any bush with a tea-rose in its parentage may be killed back or even completely killed by zero degree winters.
-The root system can survive freezing, but the budded tops are very sensitive to cold.
+The root system can survive to freeze, but the budded tops are very sensitive to cold.

 Therefore, when planting, we must be sure the bud union is about 2 inches below the settled soil surface so the basal buds can be covered in winter to sprout again in spring.
 Be sure surface water drains from the beds, for roses will not thrive in a skating rink.